shacharmirkin/shacharmirkin.github.io/snippets.md

 # Snippets

-This page describes my side projects, experiments, and thoughts.
+This page is a collection of random (not always very serious) side projects, experiments, and thoughts.

 {% assign selected_tag = page.url | split: '/' | last %}
 {% if selected_tag != 'snippets' %}